3mdeb/news-and-ideas/blog/content/post/2020-10-19-security-part-2.md

 There are some rules to follow:

-- continuous development of your skills through your own development and training within the organization,
+- continuous improvement through own development and training in the organization,
 - sharing knowledge about safety in the team,
 - taking responsibility for not releasing an underdeveloped product under time pressure,
 - good understanding of the impact of risk on the business aspects of operations,